iyage/blop-api/README.md

 ## Getting Started

-please follow the following to build and run the program
+please follow this steps to build and run the program

 ### Prerequisites